 - sampling your spinal fluid via a lumbar puncture

 - brain scans, such as computed tomography (CT) or magnetic resonance imaging (MRI) scans

 People with an acute encephalopathy need to be treated in hospital.
-Treatment focuses on improving symptoms and can include:
+Treatment can include:

-In some severe cases of encephalopathy related to liver or kidney function, dialysis or organ replacement might be needed.
+In some severe cases of encephalopathy caused by liver or kidney problems, dialysis or organ transplant might be needed.

-Hepatic encephalopathy is often reversible with treatment.
-However, people with a chronic liver disorder are more likely to have recurring episodes of encephalopathy and need ongoing treatment.
+Encephalopathy is often reversible with treatment.
+However, people with underlying chronic disorders such as liver disease are more likely to have repeated episodes of encephalopathy and need ongoing treatment.